Lotus-Gaming-DE/wcr-api/README.md

 `railway logs --follow > logs/latest_railway.log` which is uploaded as a build artifact.
-If more logs are needed, trigger the `Railway Logs` workflow from the Actions tab to capture production logs for the `bot` service.
+If more logs are needed, trigger the `Railway Logs` workflow from the Actions tab to capture the latest production logs.

 ### Security scanning

-CI installs the Snyk CLI with `snyk/actions/setup@v1` and runs `snyk test`.
+CI installs the Snyk CLI via `npm install -g snyk` and runs `snyk test`.
 Authentication is provided via the `SNYK_TOKEN` environment variable set as a repository secret.
 Pull requests from forks do not receive secrets, therefore the Snyk step is skipped in that scenario.